Support for Mind and Body

 Anxiety: Progressive Muscle Relaxation and Guided Imagery

 These skills take practice, and the more you practice them, the more helpful they are.
-Some people find it useful to make a tape to listen to as they practice.
-A soothing tape of music may help.
+Some people find it helpful to listen to soothing music as they practice.

 Art Therapy, Dance Therapy, Music Therapy, and Imagery